Edward D. Maryon: Undergraduate studies

 The same year he graduated from high school, Maryon matriculated at the University of Utah.
-Maryon became a part of the university's School of Fine Arts, and studied under instructors including Joseph Hirsch, LeConte Stewart (a mentor to Maryon), Alvin Gittins, George S. Dibble, and Arnold Friberg.
+Maryon became a part of the university's School of Fine Arts, and studied under instructors including Joseph Hirsch, LeConte Stewart (a mentor to Maryon (Note: In 1975, Maryon helped facilitate a film portrait of Stewart shot by Claudia Sizemore as part of an MFA in film.
+Two years later, Maryon gave remarks at an event marking the acceptance by the Utah Museum of Fine Arts of 26 paintings by Stewart into its collection.)), Alvin Gittins, George S. Dibble, and Arnold Friberg.
 These teachers, along with Maryon's later colleague Doug Snow, were among those Maryon would go on to credit as most influencing his own work and teaching.

 During his four years at the university, Maryon was active in many organizations.
 As a freshman, Maryon was part of the Junior Prom Committee and Associated Students of the University of Utah (ASUU) Art Committee, (Note: Maryon's responsibilities as part of the Art Committee included designing nonpartisan get out the vote posters for the student-government elections.) and Division Editor for the university's yearbook, the Utonian.
 During end-of-term honors he was awarded a sweater for his involvement in student activities.
 As a sophomore, he was a member of the Centennial Prom Committee and the ASUU Art Committee, an editor for the Frosh Handbook, and again Division Editor for the Utonian—a post that turned into that of head editor for Maryon's junior year.
 At the end of his junior year Maryon ran for senior class president, losing to Thomas E. Robinson.
 As a senior, he was a member of the Student Affairs committee, and again edited the Frosh Handbook; he designed the metal link that, during commencement ceremonies, was added to a chain representing the long line of graduating classes.
 Maryon was also a four-year member of Sigma Chi.
-(Note: In 1951, the index for the Utonian listed Maryon as appearing on page 363—the page for Sigma Chi—although Maryon did not, in fact, appear on that page.
+(Note: Maryon's junior-year yearbook—the 1951 Utonian—did not list him on the Sigma Chi page.
+The index, however, listed Maryon as appearing on that page.
 The page for the Utonian itself termed Maryon a "perennial Sig sweetheart", and stated that he "has a faithful sense of humor and gets a bang out of Homecoming".)